Title: Just Married, Please Excuse

 Caution!
 Marriage Ahead……

-Yashodhara, a quick-tempered gal from the big city is hitched to Vijay, a laidback desi boy from a small town, in one word- Trouble!
-The young couple must learn to adjust to married life and to each other – whether it is Yashodhara’s ‘tamper tentrums’ or Vijay’s foot-in-mouth syndrome with a little help from their idiosyncratic staff, Zarreena and Vinod, their nutty friend Vivi and, of course, their respective families.
+Yashodhara, a quick-tempered gal from the big city, is hitched to Vijay, a laidback desi boy from a small town, in one word- Trouble!
+The young couple must learn to adjust to married life and to each other – whether it is Yashodhara’s ‘tamper tantrums’ or Vijay’s foot-in-mouth syndrome with a bit of help from their idiosyncratic staff, Zarreena and Vinod, their nutty friend Vivi and, of course, their respective families.

-With the unexpected arrival of baby Anoushka a.k.a.
+With the unexpected arrival of baby Anoushka, a.k.a.
 Peanut, the battles escalate, fueled by their vastly divergent views on raising a child.
-Will their many differences – so endearing at the start of their romance, actually turn out to mean that they are just incompatible?
+Will their many differences – so endearing at the start of their romance- actually mean that they are incompatible?
 Will they ever manage to agree on anything?
 Or have they just bitten off more than they can chew?

-The book begins very slow and I had a hard time getting myself to continue reading it.
-The cliche of a smart-bossy girl meeting a rustic-meek/geek and the blossoming of love between the two put me off.
+The book began very slowly, and I had difficulty getting myself to continue reading it.
+The cliche of a smart-bossy girl meeting a rustic meek/geek and the blossoming of love between the two put me off.
 To be honest, I continued to read the book only because of the commitment to the Indiblogger program and the charming intervention of the author on my Facebook wall.

-But once you get past the 50th page or so, the story is utterly likeable and to this even my better half agrees (that’s quite rare actually).
+But once you get past the 50th page or so, the story is utterly likable, and to this, even my better half agrees (that’s quite rare actually).
 It helps that the narrative is simple English and doesn’t need a dictionary to understand.
-It also helped that, just like the Author’s story, we too had to go through the rigamarole of a new birth to the family and the associated travails.
+It also helped that, like the Author’s story, we too had to go through the rigamarole of a new birth to the family and the associated travails.

 Who may not enjoy this? – Guys.

 Buy or Don’t Buy? – Go for it.
-Even though you may find it a bit cliched, the smiles that the narrative brings to your face would be worth the price of the book.
-Flipkart at the moment is even giving a Rs.50 discount on the cover price.
+Even though you may find it a bit cliched, the smiles the narrative brings to your face would be worth the book’s price.
+At the moment, Flipkart is even giving a Rs.50 discount on the cover price.
 It’s a steal at Rs.149/-.